This Steak Alfredo is Rich, Creamy, and Easy to Make

 If you’re craving another pasta recipe, try one pot taco pasta, braised short rib pasta, or salmon pesto pasta.

 • Sirloin steak: I love a top sirloin because it’s extra tender.
-A similar cut of steak is the ribeye, which has a bit more marbling.
-You could also use skirt steak or flank steak.
+A similar cut of steak is ribeye, which has a bit more marbling.
+Filet mignon is another option.

 • Balsamic vinegar: Helps break down some of the tissue in the beef and makes it even more tender.

 • Fettuccine: I love this pasta for alfredo and creamy dishes.
-But whatever you have in your pantry will do.
+But whatever noodles you have will do.

 • Butter, flour, and garlic: together these create the roux and thicken the alfredo sauce.
 I like Bob’s Red Mill gluten-free flour for gluten free steak pasta.